 The Hummingbird is our favorite backpacking sleeping bag for when we want to go light.
 Pair it with a backpacking tarp to really trim the weight of your overnight kit.

 The Feathered Friend Hummingbird's greatest strength is its incredible warmth-to-weight ratio.
 We also think the long, anti-snag, zipper performs better than any other, giving this bag an edge in convenience and versatility.
 However, the narrow dimensions that contribute to this bag's low weight come with drawbacks for its comfort.
 Larger and side-sleeping testers found these dimensions to be uncomfortably constrictive.
 The Hummingbird is thus our Top Pick for users interested in "fast and light" missions where sacrificing some comfort for lower weight is often worth it.
-The average backpacker, however, may prefer the slightly heavier but more comfortable Western Mountaineering MegaLite.
+The average backpacker, however, may prefer a slightly heavier bag with more roomy dimensions.